 9. PyGanic Pyrethrin Spray

-This OMRI listed product has been around for a long time.
-The Pyrethrum it contains comes from the daisy flower.
+This OMRI-listed product has been around for a long time.
+The Pyrethrum in it comes from the daisy flower.

 PyGanic insecticide is also quick acting and gets rid of other pests like aphids, mites, caterpillars, and thrips.
 Moreover, it breaks down so quickly in sunlight that fruits and vegetables can be harvested safely within a few hours of use.

 Once you’ve decided on your course of action, follow the directions and follow through.
 Give your first attempt time to work; remember lace bugs have a short life cycle.

 Up the ante with each attempt.
 If the infestation is so bad even natural predators can’t keep up, and you’ve tried using the garden hose, pruning, and raking, give neem oil or insecticidal soap a try.

 If the lace bugs are still winning, go big with Spinosad, Buster-O, or PyGanic pyrethrin spray.
 Besides, there are many other home remedies that can eliminate bugs in your garden.